hoteltonight/shameless/README.md

 ### Declaring models

 Models specify the kinds of entities you want to persist in your store.
-Models are simple Ruby classes (even anonymous) that you attach to a `Store` using `Store#attach_to(model)`, e.g.:
+Models are simple Ruby classes (even anonymous) that you attach to a `Store` using `Store#attach(model)`, e.g.:

 ```ruby
 # app/models/rate.rb